wikimedia/pixel/README.md

 Pixel is a visual regression tool for MediaWiki developers/QA engineers that helps you replace manual testing with automated tests that catch web ui regressions before users see them.
-It integrates [BackstopJS](https://github.com/garris/BackstopJS), [MediaWiki-Docker](https://www.mediawiki.org/wiki/MediaWiki-Docker), and Docker under the hood.
+It *currently* integrates [BackstopJS](https://github.com/garris/BackstopJS), [MediaWiki-Docker](https://www.mediawiki.org/wiki/MediaWiki-Docker), and Docker under the hood.